lybhy/fend-project-memory-game/README.md

 * [Instructions](#instructions)
 * [Contributing](#contributing)

-## Instructions
+## Game Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+To start a New Game open the index.html file.

+The purpouse of the game is to conclude all levels finding on each level all pairs.

+Click on a card to show the card.
+Clicking on another card you will search for the pair.
+If the two opened cards are the same, they will switch to green, if not they will be closed until you found a pair of cards.
+The level is won, if all cards on the board are paired.
+After that, you can start the next level.
+If the last level is won, you are a WINNER.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the third project for the Front-End Nanodegree Programm at Udacity.
+Therefore, I couldn't accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).